 Perform a Clean Installation or Upgrade

-Tips for a Hassle-Free Upgrade Experience
+Tips for a Seamless Upgrade Experience

-- Close unnecessary programs and background apps.
+- Close unnecessary program’s and background apps.

-- Disconnect from external devices and peripherals.
+- Disconnect external devices and peripherals.

 - Ensure a stable internet connection.

-Closing Unnecessary Programs and Background Apps
+Closing Unnecessary Program’s and Background Apps

-Disconnecting External Devices and Peripherals
+Disconnecting from External Devices and Peripherals

 A strong and stable connection helps you complete the upgrade faster and minimizes the chance of technical problems.
 So make sure you are prepared before you start the upgrade.